Autumn Surprise Pie

 - 3/4 teaspoon rum extract

-- Bake at 425° for 15 minutes.
-Reduce heat to 350°; bake 30-35 minutes longer or until crust is golden and filling is bubbly.
+- Bake on a lower oven rack 15 minutes.
+Reduce oven setting to 350°.
+Bake until crust is golden brown and filling is bubbly, 30-35 minutes.
 Cool on a wire rack.
-Yield: 8 servings.

 We love this pie!
 It's tastes wonderful and is different from the standard apple pie.
 I swapped dried cranberries for the raisins though.